South Texas Flying Club By-Laws

 - Cash asset accounts and loans: No cash asset account shall be opened or closed and no loan shall be applied for without the approval of the President and Vice President.

-- Financial statements: The financial statements prepared by the Treasurer will adhere to and reflect continuous use of generally accepted accounting principles and will include an audit trail to all source documents.
+- Financial statements: The financial statements prepared by the Vice President / Treasurer will adhere to and reflect continuous use of generally accepted accounting principles and will include an audit trail to all source documents.
 The chart of accounts shall include as a minimum the following:

 - Flight time charges